greid94/tfl_app/README.md

 # final-project-stage-1-front-end-and-api

-**MERN Game Hub** is a full-stack video game discovery platform built with the MERN stack (MongoDB, Express, React, Node.js).
+**The Final Level** is a full-stack video game discovery platform built with the MERN stack (MongoDB, Express, React, Node.js).
 Users can browse popular games using the RAWG API, register/login securely, save favorite games, and post reviews.

 ---